onotelli/justniffer/python/justniffer-cli/README.md

   * `TypedContentExtractor`: A generic version of `ContentExtractor` for better type safety.

-* **Custom Extractors**: Add custom extractors by specifying their class names (e.g., `my_extractors_module:MyCustomDataExtractor`).
+* **Custom Extractors**: Add custom extractors by specifying their class names (e.g., `test_extractors.tests:TestExtractor`).

 ### Example YAML for Extractors:

 ```
 extractors:
-  - ConnectionID
+  ConnectionID:
-  - SourceIPPort
+  SourceIPPort:
-  - DestIPPort
+  DestIPPort:
-  - ProtocolSelector # This will use the selectors defined in the 'selectors' section
+  ProtocolSelector: # This will use the selectors defined in the 'selectors' section
-  - ResponseSize
+  ResponseSize:
-  - my_custom_module:MyPayloadDetailsExtractor # Example of a custom content extractor
+  test_extractors.tests:TestExtractor: # Example of a custom content extractor
-  - ConfigurableExtractor: # Example with arguments
+  ConfigurableExtractor: # Example with arguments
       parameter_a: "value_x"
       parameter_b: 100